 The new Institute CSC brings together powerful research strands from fifteen UCLan Schools and four Faculties into a critical mass capable of extensive transdisciplinary work.
 There are now 36 active members of the Institute, all leading research academics.

 The aim of the Institute is to develop new ways of thinking about inequality, insecurity, diversity and fragmentation and building responsive services for sustainable communities.
 It will do this through three inter-related and interdisciplinary and transdisciplinary themes:

-The Directors of the Institute are Professor Nicky Stanley, Dr John Whitton, Professor Ulrike Zeshan and Professor Lynn Froggett with research backgrounds that reflect the cross-disciplinary nature of the Institute.
+The Directors of the Institute are Professor Lynn Froggett, Professor Mark Dooris, Professor Ulrike Zeshan and Professor John Whitton, and with research backgrounds that reflect the cross-disciplinary nature of the Institute.